-Members of Friends of the Earth in Canberra have recognised that bureaucracy is a key obstacle in coming to grips with environmental problems. we are also aware that the problem is associated with bureaucracy as a form of social organisation rather than with the individuals who work in bureaucracies, who almost without exception are well-intentioned.
+Members of Friends of the Earth in Canberra have recognised that bureaucracy is a key obstacle in coming to grips with environmental problems.
+We are also aware that the problem is associated with bureaucracy as a form of social organisation rather than with the individuals who work in bureaucracies, who almost without exception are well-intentioned.
 We have studied some of the important writings about bureaucracy and gained an understanding of how bureaucracies operate in society.
 But we also wanted to see how others saw bureaucracy from the inside.
 To do this we decided to talk to some of the people who worked in a division of the Department of National Development and Energy (now Resources and Energy).
 Since we were interested in the experiences of people in bureaucracies, we could have chosen just about any government department.
 We chose the one we did mainly because we knew something about energy issues and so could understand more of what people had to say about their work.

-During the latter half of 1982 we contacted most people within the division chosen and invited each individual to talk with us informally and give their personal Views about issues of job satisfaction and decision-making in the department.
-Many people were uninterested or apprehensive about doing this, 90 we can only comment on the views expressed by those who were willing to be interviewed.
+During the latter half of 1982 we contacted most people within the division chosen and invited each individual to talk with us informally and give their personal views about issues of job satisfaction and decision-making in the department.
+Many people were uninterested or apprehensive about doing this, so we can only comment on the views expressed by those who were willing to be interviewed.
 We also had a meeting with several senior officers in the Department to hear official views.
 We are grateful to all those who talked with us for their participation and for the insights they provided.